A Place for Mom

 Our free tool provides options, advice, and next steps based on your unique situation.

-The cost of living in a 55+ planned community is usually about the same as purchasing a house or apartment in any planned community.
-Of course that means pricing greatly varies depending on the number of bedrooms and included features.
+Of course, pricing greatly varies depending on the number of bedrooms and included features.
 Many seniors see a home in a 55+ community as an investment opportunity, or they may use the money from the sale of their former house as a down payment.
-Homeowner’s association (HOA) or entry fees may cover lawn care, snow removal, and senior-specific amenities.
+Homeowner’s association (HOA) or entry fees typically apply, but they may cover lawn care, snow removal, and senior-specific amenities.

 Cost of independent living communities

-The median cost of senior independent living in the U.S. is approximately $3,000 per month, according to A Place for Mom’s 2023 report on the cost of long-term care.
-That’s about $1,800 less a month than the median cost of assisted living.[01]
-However, independent living costs vary by supply and demand, geographic location, floor plan, services, and amenities.
+The median cost of independent living in the U.S. is approximately $3,400 per month, according to A Place for Mom’s 2024 internal cost data.
+That’s more than twice the monthly cost of renting a senior apartment and about $1,900 less per month than the median cost of assisted living.[01]

 Pay structures of retirement communities